This is a follow-up to a post last weekend about my identity as a writer.

 There was another big shift when I started blogging a year and a half ago.
 When I decided to enter the blogosphere I was thinking about it much more in terms of writing than reading.
 I value the reading part at least as much as I do the writing, and I usually devote more time to the former.
 Since obviously there’s not enough time to read everything, I try to keep my reading fairly mental health-focused.

-I started doing book reviews shortly after I started blogging when fellow blogger Dyane Harwood asked me to review her book, and it’s been a good way of discovering some new books that I probably wouldn’t have read otherwise.
+I started doing book reviews shortly after I started blogging when fellow blogger Dyane Harwood asked me to review her book Birth of a New Brain, and it’s been a good way of discovering some new books that I probably wouldn’t have read otherwise.
 Since then I’ve only read maybe a handful of books that weren’t somehow related to mental health.
 Takes notes for the purpose of doing reviews makes it quite a bit easier for me to absorb what I’m reading.

 I’m much more of a reader than a listener, so I seldom listen to vlogs or podcasts.
 I process information better through reading, and if I lose focus it’s much easier to get back to where I left off.
 Also, for me at least, reading is more time-efficient than listening.